About me

 Research

-My research interests include trustworthy multimodal retrieval and vision-language models.* denotes equal contributions.
+My research interests include trustworthy multimodal retrieval, agentic research and vision-language models.* denotes equal contributions.

 We propose FACH, a frequency domain adversarial attack method for deep cross-modal hashing retrieval systems, which combines low-frequency masking and multi-teacher gradient fusion to reveal the vulnerabilities of deep hashing models in the frequency domain.
 Experimental results show that FACH significantly outperforms existing transfer attack methods, enhancing the transferability and effectiveness of adversarial attacks.